tautminas/french-driver/README.md

 python main.py
 ```

-You can make an executable file for easier future replay (it will be generated in the dist/ directory):
+You can make an executable file for easier future replay:
 ```bash
 pyinstaller --onefile --noconsole --add-data "assets;assets" --add-data "data;data" --icon="./assets/france.ico" --name="french-driver" main.py
 ```

+The executable file will be generated in the dist/ directory.
+In case you would like to have the executable file in the different location please create a shortcut.
+Plain location change of the executable will not work.
+You can create the shortcut on Windows operating system by right-clicking on the executable file and selecting "Send to" -> "Desktop (create shortcut)."
+This will create a shortcut on your desktop.

 After you are done playing leave the virtual environment:

 ```bash
 deactivate
 ```